Chart Color Schemes

 Mundoolun features high concentrations of family households, with a fairly typical median household size

 Family households constitute 90.3% of all households, including 48.3% couples with children, 35.1% couples without children, and 6.1% single parent families.
-Non-family households comprise the remaining 9.7%, with lone person households at 8.5% and group households making up 1.3%.
+Non-family households comprise the remaining 9.7%, with lone person households at 8.5% and group households making up 1.3% of the total.
 The median household size is 3.2 people, which aligns with the Greater Brisbane average.

 Frequently Asked Questions - Households